-Have you ever heard of the term Beefeaters?
-It is a term coined from the Sunday Roast served by King Henry VII.
-It’s a long-lived tradition that everyone should enjoy when visiting London – a meal typically served during lunchtime with beef, Yorkshire pudding, veggies, and even a dessert pudding (yes, please).
+Have you ever heard of the term “Beefeaters?”
+It is a term coined by King Henry VII; to refer to the Yeoman guards of the Tower of London who were paid partly in beef.
+Eventually, beef became a staple of the British diet, primarily appearing in the iconic Sunday Roast meal.
+It’s a long-lived London food tradition that everyone should enjoy when visiting London – a meal typically served during lunchtime with beef, Yorkshire pudding, veggies, and even a dessert pudding (yes, please).

 Being a vegan often means missing out on fun food traditions but not to worry, a Sunday roast is not one of them!
 I have scoured the city of London and found the best vegan Sunday roast in London that even your meat-eating friends will want to join in on!